Why Babies Sleep As They Do

-Anthropologists think about human babies differently to most other people -- in trying to understand why our babies sleep the way they do, we look at humans as mammals and consider the importance of mammalian biology and evolution in understanding how we are and what we do.
-Western baby-care practices are rather recent developments, and the biology of human babies expects something rather different than 21st century families might provide.
+As anthropologists we think about human babies differently to most other people — in trying to understand why our babies sleep the way they do, we look at humans as mammals and consider the importance of mammalian biology and evolution in understanding how we are and what we do.
+Western baby-care practices are recent developments, and the biology of human babies expects something rather different than 21st century families might provide.

-One thing that is clear from considering the anthropology of infant care is that how we feed babies is intimately linked to how babies sleep, and what is biologically normal in an evolutionary sense.
-For this reasonthe information presented in Basis will often discuss differences in sleep behaviour between babies who are fed human milk, and those who are fed infant formula, as formula (which is based on cow's milk or soya protein) is a recent invention, and therefore is a type of food that babies have not biologically evolved to expect.
+One thing that is clear from considering the anthropology of infant care is that how we feed babies is intimately linked to how babies sleep, and what is biologically normal for human babies.
+For this reason the information presented in Basis may discuss differences in sleep behaviour between babies who are fed human milk, and those who are fed infant formula, as formula (which is based on cows’ milk or soya protein) is a recent invention, and therefore is a type of food that babies have not biologically evolved to expect.

 Humans as mammals – and primates